Blue and teal background

 HIV stigma is a complex issue that manifests itself in many ways.
 It can stem from fear combined with a lack of knowledge or understanding of HIV.

-Stigma doesn’t just affect PLHIV, it can also be directed to and impact their partners, friends, families, and the broader community.
+Stigma doesn’t just affect people living with HIV, it can also be directed to and impact their partners, friends, families, and the broader community.

 The stigma of HIV impacts the everyone’s willingness to engage in testing, making it harder to ensure that everyone living with HIV in Australia can be diagnosed and take control of their health and protect the community from further transmissions.